 - Number of trainings conducted and number of staff trained

-- Increased state-level and local awareness of trafficked youth
+- Increased state-level and local awareness of youth victims of trafficking

 The information came from a review of grantee semiannual progress reports and data submitted to JBA in its role as evaluation technical advisor.
 JBA may provide an additional synthesis of final evaluation findings at the conclusion of the grant.